 What really happened after the Battle of Brandywine?
-Where was this little know battle fought?
+Where was this little known battle fought?
 Why did Washington cross the river to engage Howe again in the South Valley Hill area of the Great Valley?
 What happened here that set up the Battle of Paoli?
 Find out the answers to these questions in this lecture.

 Our speaker, Chris Reardon, will explain what happened after the Battle of the Brandywine and how this battle in the Great Valley area was shaping up to be another Brandywine for George Washington.
 Skirmishing broke out in two different places around the battlefield and Potter’s Militia stationed near the Boot Tavern nearly captured Hessian Colonel Carl Von Donop.
 Find out what happened to Washington and his 10,000 troops situated on a strong position on South Valley Hill on September 16, 1777.